gorillamania/pilotfish/README.md

 ###### Does it work with jQuery, Prototype, Backbone, Underscore, jQuery UI, YUI, mooTools, dojo, etc.?

-Yes, Pilotfish works alongside these popular frameworks.
+Pilotfish currently requires jQuery.
+We plan on supporting other frameworks soon.
+Let us know if you are interested in other frameworks, that will guide our priorities.
+The best way to do this is to [file an issue](https://github.com/pilotfish/pilotfish/issues/new).

 ###### That looks like a lot of plugins.
 Isn't the file huge?

 Pilotfish uses a plugin driven architecture, so you only get the plugins you need.
 The base framework file is only XX when minified/gzipped.
 TODO: How big.

-##### Why the name pilotfish?
+###### Why the name pilotfish?
 A pilot fish is one of those little fish that hover around sharks and eat the parasites, creating a mutually beneficial relationship with the shark.
 Similarly, Pilotfish aims to work alongside your application to make it better.